nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->Chuck Norris has a deep and abiding respect for human life... unless it gets in his way.
+>When an episode of Walker Texas Ranger was aired in France, the French surrendered to Chuck Norris just to be on the safe side.
 <!-- /joke -->

-*Last update: Mon, 17 May 2021 08:26:26 GMT*
+*Last update: Mon, 17 May 2021 09:25:11 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)